 To avoid congestion in buildings and hallways, we have adjusted class start and end times.
 Buildings have one-way traffic in stairwells.
 You'll swipe or tap your new student ID card as you enter buildings to make contact tracing easier.

 Shared lab and practice spaces are open by appointment only, to allow for reduced capacities while providing the freedom required to do your work.

 The academic calendar has changed.

 We've updated our academic calendar.Classes began on September 21 and will end on the last day in residence, December 21.
 We will be prepared to implement changes should the need arise as determined by University and government and health officials.

 On July 14, 2020, Immigration, Refugees and Citizenship Canada announced additional measures, including faster and easier study permit processing, to make it easier for international students to study online with a Canadian post-secondary institution this fall from abroad.

-Your professors may reduce the number of in-person exams by using virtual assessments or offering more assignments or projects.
+Your professors will reduce the number of in-person exams by using virtual assessments or offering more assignments or projects.

 Exams may be held in very large spaces (ex. gymnasiums) to ensure social distancing.

 Your professor will be reachable for virtual office hours, but you will not be able to visit them in-person.
 Meetings between faculty members or staff have also been greatly restricted.